spu-bigdataanalytics-193/assignment5-group-1/README.md

 5. Testing
 At the final part,we used our model to output some results.
-We performed the sentimental analysis.We tried traning and testing the reviews at the end
+We performed the sentimental analysis.We tried traning and testing the reviews at the end.